Social Security Disability

 - Supplemental Security Income (SSI): A government program that can have different changes and details based on the claimant’s state.
 To qualify for SSI benefits, you must typically have limited income and be older than 65 or have a qualifying disability.
 SSI eligibility is not dependent on SSDI contributions, though.

-Qualifying Applicants in California
+Qualifying Applicants In California

-Qualifying Applicants in Nevada
+Qualifying Applicants In Nevada

 Arrange a Free Consultation Today